 Computational Fluid Dynamics

-Both modules Fluid Dynamics and Heat Transfer and CFD in Practice fluid mechanics can be taken at the Swiss partner university Rapperswil UAS.
+Both modules Fluid Dynamics and Heat Transfer and CFD in Practice fluid mechanics can be taken at OST Eastern Switzerland University of Applied Sciences.

 Writing the master’s thesis

 You will write your thesis within six to nine months, dividing up your time flexibly.
 Working on an internal simulation project is a proven approach.

 The presentation of your results and a subsequent technical discussion are the last step on the way to successful graduation.

 From a master’s to a doctorate

 Not a must, but an option: on average, 5% of our graduates decide to follow up their master’s with a doctorate.